Frequently asked questions about subscriptions

 Q: When/how can I cancel my subscription?

 A: If you have a recurring membership, hit cancel on your account page and your subscription will be cancelled with prorated fees.
 Otherwise, send me an email and I’ll take care of it.

 Q: How will you use the money?

-A: My direct business expenses include: Web hosting, software subscriptions, my newsletter’s mailing service, software subscriptions, ingredients for recipe testing, and research, which includes trips to Texas, books, and subscriptions.
+A: My direct business expenses include: Web hosting, software subscriptions, my newsletter’s mailing service, ingredients for recipe testing, and research, which includes trips across Texas, books, and subscriptions.
 Then I also need to pay for my rent, utilities, and insurance.
-Once those needs are met, my stretch goals include: new equipment, such as an Instant Pot; self-publishing publications; a business-savvy manager to help monetize further; an ad-free site; and multimedia, such as video and/or a podcast.
+Once those needs are met, my stretch goals include: new equipment; self-publishing publications; a business-savvy manager to help monetize further; an ad-free site; and multimedia, such as video and/or a podcast.